OperationSpark/portfolio/README.md

 ## Prerequisites

 * Students will require a GitHub account and will need to remember their GitHub username and password.
-* Students will require a Cloud9 account - they will login to Cloud9 using their GitHub credentials.
 * Students should have completed the <a href="https://github.com/OperationSpark/first-website/blob/master/README.md" target="_blank">First Website lesson.</a>

 ## Overview